INTRODUCTION TO BONDING METHODS

 POSSIBLE COMBINATIONS – Male/Male

-Generally speaking, this combination only works if the two males concerned have been brought up together and have a good relationship at the time of their castration.
+Generally speaking, this combination only works if the two males concerned have been brought up together (true brothers works best) and have a good relationship at the time of their castration.
 The neutering operations must take place as soon as the testicles descend, usually at about 3-4 months of age, and they should both be castrated on the same day and immediately placed back together again in their normal environment on their return.
 If it is cold and they have not completely recovered from the anaesthetic, both rabbits need to be brought inside overnight, even if only one of them is showing drowsiness.

 Any fighting demonstrated prior to the operation will mean that the relationship is very unlikely to succeed long-term, and the rabbits should be separated prior to the castration operation and matched-up with a neutered female each instead.
-A word of caution: I have found from experience that two bonded males sometimes start fighting even after a few years have past, especially if moved to a new environment.
+A word of caution: I have on rare occasions found from experience that two bonded males will sometimes start fighting even after a few years have past, especially if moved to a new environment.

 DON’T EVER SPLIT UP A BONDED PAIR